 Yes.
-Political parties will hold primary elections for federal, state, and local offices on September 12, 2018.
+Political parties will hold primary elections for federal, state, and local offices in September of an election year.
 Some cities/towns also hold non-partisan primaries.
 Please contact your local board of canvassers for more information.

 If you are affiliated with a specific political party, you may only vote in that party’s primary.
-Unaffiliated, also known as independent, voters can vote in any party primary but, by casting a vote in a party primary, you automatically become affiliated with that party.
+Unaffiliated, or independent, voters can vote in any party primary but, by casting a vote in a party primary, you automatically become affiliated with that party.

-To return to an unaffiliated status, you may request a “disaffiliation form” from poll workers and fill it out before leaving the polling place.
-You will officially return to your unaffiliated status in 90 days.
+If you vote at the polls and want to return to an unaffiliated status, you may request a “disaffiliation form” from poll workers and fill it out before leaving the polling place.
+You will officially return to your unaffiliated status in 30 days.

-A poll worker will explain how to mark your ballot if you ask.
+Voters at the polls: A poll worker will explain how to mark your ballot if you ask.
 The cover of the secrecy folder and the inside wall of the voting booth will also contain instructions on how to mark your ballot.
-You may also take this guide or any other materials into the voting booth to assist you in voting.

 Per state law, anyone can assist the voter unless they are the voter’s employer or agent of that employer, or an officer or agent of the voter’s union.